kbronowicki/kbronowicki/README.md

 # Hi, I’m Kacper 👋

-I am a fast-learning, lover of Flutter and Dart.
+I am a fast-learning, enthusiast of Flutter and Dart.
 I constantly improve my skills to become a valuable mobile developer.
 My goal is to join the flutter team to boost my proficiency even faster.

 ### Let's stay in touch!